eficode-academy/oidc-oauth2-katas/session-storage.md

 ### Sessions are not Shared Across PODs

-Create a Kubernetes `ConfigMap` and `Secret` with this information:
+Create a Kubernetes `ConfigMap` and `Secret` for client configuration:

 ```console
 kubectl create secret generic client1 \